JustServe-Resources/cli/README.md

 ### Install

-> [!WARNING]
-> JustServe Cli tool uses gradle and the graalvm to create a native executable.
-This results in a very performant binary, but requires a lot of your computer's resources when generating the executable (this is called compiling).
-This resource allocation is determined by your system's available resources, thus the compile time will depend on your unique hardware setup.

 <details><summary>instructions to set up graalvm build dependencies</summary>

 You will need Visual Studio 2022 build tools installed on your machine to generate an executable with the graalvm, as well as GraalVM-CE v21